Civil War Service Records

 Ordering Civil War Service Records Online or by Mail

-- Download from Fold3: Fold3 (formerly Footnote) has digitized Compiled Confederate Volunteer Soldier Service Records for Alabama, Arizona, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas and Virginia; and Compiled Union Volunteer Soldier Service Records for Alabama, Arkansas, Dakota, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, New Mexico, Nevada, North Carolina, Oregon, Tennessee, Texas, Utah, Virginia, West Virginia and Colored Troops.
+- Download from Fold3: Fold3 has digitized Compiled Confederate Volunteer Soldier Service Records for Alabama, Arizona, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, South Carolina (99% complete), Tennessee, Texas and Virginia; and Compiled Union Volunteer Soldier Service Records for Alabama, Arkansas, Dakota, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, New Mexico, Nevada, North Carolina, Oregon, Tennessee, Texas, Utah, Virginia, West Virginia and Colored Troops.
 These can be downloaded online for a fee.
-(Note: some of these state and territory databases are not yet complete.)
 Click on the link below and type your ancestor's name (surname only if unusual) in the Civil War records search box there:

 Civil War Pension Records